ex280rakesh/sftpdemo/README.md

     1. Fetch the IP address and create two entries `SFTPServer1` and `SFTPServer2` in SSM Parameter Store with the IP address of each of the servers.
     2. Log into the servers and fetch the id_rsa private key for each of the server and create Secrets Manager entries `secret1-sftp-sshkey` and `secret2-sftp-sshkey`.
     3. Connect to the SFTP Server(SFTPServer1) via sftp and place a file named 'testFile.dat' in the data folder.
-The container will fetch this file and push it to SFTPServer2
+The batch job when its run will fetch this file and push it to SFTPServer2

 ### CloudFormationTemplates/5-EKSCluster.yaml
-Execute this from the ControlHub Server for straightforward usage with EKSCTL and KUBECTL Commands.
+Log into the ControlHub Server and execute this for straightforward usage with EKSCTL and KUBECTL Commands.

 >  aws cloudformation create-stack --stack-name Demo-EKSCluster-Stack --template-body file://5-EKSCluster.yaml --capabilities CAPABILITY_NAMED_IAM